 150 grams of firm tofu cut in cubes

-4 garlic cloves diced
+4 cloves of garlic diced

 1 small thumb of fresh ginger diced